privacy-scaling-explorations/ethcc-hackerhouse/README.md

 **Project Goals:**
 Create a Gnosis Safe module with Semaphore "capabilities" to handle any Safe to perform anonymous actions

+Just a word about another project I worked on during the week: [Anon storage proofs](https://github.com/teddav/anon-storage-proof/).
+Proving storage proofs with Halo2

 ### Team 2

 ### Team 3